Data Breaches - Causes, Impact, and Response Steps

 About 2 min read

 A data breach is an incident in which confidential or personal information is exposed to unauthorized third parties.
 It can arise from many causes, including cyberattacks, insider misconduct, misconfigurations, and physical theft.
 The leaked data may include passwords, email addresses, credit card details, and medical records, making the damage severe.
-According to IBM's 2024 study, the average cost per data breach reached about 4.88 million USD, a record high.
+In a report published by IBM in 2024, the global average cost of a data breach was about 4.88 million USD, up 10% from the previous year, the largest yearly jump since the pandemic.

 Real-World Use Cases